Education in Rwanda: Ministry of Education

+As at As of 2024, Hon.
+Gaspard Twagirayezu is the Minister of Education; he replaced Dr Valentine Uwamariya in 2024.

+The Ministry's website details it responsibilities, functions and key personnel; it provides a mission statement saying:

 Education Finance

-Education accounts for 15% of the national budget of which 9.5% is allotted to H.E.
+Education accounts for fifteen percent of the national budget, of which 9.5 percent is allotted to Higher education.

-In 2003 the state's total expenditure on education was 48 Billion Rwandan Francs (£48.6 million or $86m).
+In 2003 the state's total expenditure on education was 48 billion Rwandan Francs (£48.6 million or $86m).

-Between 1996 and 2001 total public spending rose from 3.2% to 5.5%.
+Between 1996 and 2001 total public spending rose from 3.2 percent to 5.5 percent.
 However much of this was channeled into Secondary and Tertiary education at the expense of Primary education.